Crime Prevention in Germany Selected examples of projects in the „Infopool Prevention“ database Kriminalistisch-kriminologische Forschungsgruppe

 In 1998/1999 the Fachhochschule für Öffentliche Verwaltung in Bielefeld academicallysupported the project to check on the effectiveness and efficiency.

 As time went by drug prevention has become one of the main tasks.
+Results / Experiences

 At the moment (September 2002) a welfare team comprising seven police officers and onemember of the city administration who has his office at the „Stadtwache“ is at work.
 Based onan internal directive the police guarantees that at least 3 police officers are available per shift.
+As a rule two officers or a team comprising a member of the city administration patrol thearea to be looked after/area of responsibility.

 The members of the Ordnungsamt will wear an official uniform while in service.